 Some people dislike them

-It is true that some people strongly dislike pamphlets.
-When they receive them, they are likely to complain and get emotional.
-With large campaigns with hundreds of thousands of pamphlets, this is going to happen sooner or later.
+It is true that some people strongly dislike pamphlets and might complain, when some are delivered to their home.
+With large campaigns with hundreds of thousands of pamphlets, this is going to happen at some point.

 You need to make sure that your distribution company has a good system for dealing with this.
-At The Private Postman, we automatically eliminate addresses that have registered a complaint from our system.
+At The Private Postman, we automatically exclude addresses from our system, if we receive a complaint about a flyer.
+Once a household complains to us, they should receive no more leaflets in the future.

 Permits and regulation

-Door to door deliveries do not require any permits or adherence to complicated regulations.
-Delivering pieces of advertising through people’s letterboxes is a straightforward business.
+Door to door deliveries generally do not require any permits or adherence to complicated regulations.
+Delivering sensible pieces of advertising through people’s letterboxes is a straightforward business and common sense is often enough.

 Handing out leaflets and pamphlets, however, is a bit different.
 If you want the distributor to stand in a public space and hand out your pamphlets to people passing by, it is likely that some form of permit will be required.